rontarrant/gtkDcoding/docs/_posts/2019-04-23-0029-radiomenuitem.md

 We’ve worked with the `ListSG group` before, but perhaps without realizing it.
 If you look back at [the example code for a RadioButton](https://github.com/rontarrant/gtkDcoding/blob/master/002_button/button_002_13_radiobutton.d), you’ll see that the group is not named up front like it is here.
 Instead, it's declared and defined somewhere in the inner workings of the first `RadioButton`'s constructor and we only see it as a member of the `radioItem01` object.

-But, in the current case, a non-instantiated `ListSG group` is declared in the `FileMenu` object (which is coming up next in this discussion) and passed along to the superclass's constructor.
-Internally, as far as the superclass is concerned, nothing's all that different.
-It still does the heavy lifting and it still stores group as a member variable in `radioItem01`.
-The only thing that changed was how the group variable started out.
-In the earlier example, it was created by the superclass.
-This time, it starts as a local variable here in the FileMenu object.
+But, in the current case, a non-instantiated `ListSG group` is declared in the `FileMenu` object (which is coming up next in this discussion) and passed along to the super-class's constructor.
+Internally, as far as the super-class is concerned, nothing's all that different.
+It still does the heavy lifting and it still stores `group` as a member variable in `radioItem01`.
+The only thing that changed was how the `group` variable started out.
+In the earlier example, it was created by the super-class.
+This time, it starts as a local variable here in the `FileMenu` object.

 And is there a difference?
 Not really.
 It's just another option.
 In fact, you may think you can pass `group` as an argument to `radioItem02` and `radioItem03`, but if you do, their constructors assume it's undefined and overwrite it.
 The result is that you end up with each `RadioMenuItem` in its own private group instead of being part of a set.

-*Aside: This process of passing an undefined group to the first `RadioMenuItem` also works with `RadioButton` as can be seen in [this bonus code example](https://github.com/rontarrant/gtkDcoding/blob/master/010_more_buttons/button_010_05_pregroup_radiobutton.d).
+*Aside: This process of passing an undefined group to the first `RadioMenuItem` also works with `RadioButton` as can be seen in [this bonus code example](https://github.com/rontarrant/gtkDcoding/blob/master/002_button/button_002_17_pregroup_radiobutton.d).
 Look in these areas to see the changes:*

 - the import statements for `import glib.ListSG`,
 - the `RadioBox` class, and